ProLoser/CakePHP-Cart/README.md

  - PaymentGateway
 	- Binds different gateway datasources to the model for IPN and order processing
 	- Relies on the PaymentGatewayDatasource
+ - CreditCard
+	- Validation Rules
+	- Data formatting functions

 ### Datasource:
  - PaymentGateway
 	- Works as a wrapper for individual payment gateway datasources
 	- Standardizes the methods and data used for individual datasources
 	- Stores configurations of different payment gateways
+ - AktiveMerchant
+	- An alternative to the original PaymentGateway behavior (master)
+	- Relies on the aktiveMerchant vendor

 ## Expected Features:
  - Shopping cart session component